Skip to main content

 Real-time verification

-With this method, Discover will ask for your name, your account number, and the ABA routing number, and will also require your login information (user ID and password) that you use to sign in online to your external account.
-Discover will verify that your account is valid and transfer the desired amount.
+With this method, your bank will ask for your name, your account number, and the ABA routing number, and will also require your login information (user ID and password) that you use to sign in online to your external account.
+The bank will verify that your account is valid and transfer the desired amount.

 Trial deposit

-With trial deposit verification, Discover will request information about your external account and then make two small deposits to that account—typically a few cents each.
-It typically takes three to five business days for these small trial deposits to show up in your external account.
+With trial deposit verification, your bank will request information about your external account and then make two small deposits to that account—typically a few cents each.
+It typically takes 3 to 5 business days for these small trial deposits to show up in your external account.
 You’ll then confirm the amounts of these deposits to successfully authenticate the account (once this happens, the deposits are reversed).

 Be aware that some banks may charge fees for outgoing transfers to other institutions.
 If you’re hoping to avoid that, check out other options for funding your account below.